-As a whistleblower attorney for the last decade or so, I can’t tell you the number of times clients or potential clients have come to me with recorded conversations.
+As an Atlanta whistleblower attorney for the last decade or so, I can’t tell you the number of times clients or potential clients have come to me with recorded conversations.
 With the voice memo function on smart phones, this number continues to climb.

 Usually, the folks bringing these recordings are very excited about them – uniformly, they are sure that they have captured a “smoking gun” admission.
 But I can tell you from the perspective of a lawyer, a recording is a mixed bag at best.
 Which brings up the question: When is it a good idea to record a conversation?